Rice production in the United States: Milling process

 Harvested rice is subject to milling to remove the husk, which encloses the kernel.
 Before this process is started, the rice from the field is subject to a cleaning process to remove stalks and any extraneous material by means of special machinery.
 In the case of parboiled rice, a steam pressure process is adopted for milling.
 Rice drying.
 The rice is then subjected to further processing to remove the hull and then polished.
 Brown rice is processed through a shelling machine which removes the hull.
 The resulting brown rice retains the bran layer around the kernel.
 In the case of white rice, the hull and the bran are removed, and the kernels polished.

 Exports

 The first export of rice from Carolina was 5 tons in 1698, which rose to 330 tons by 1700 and jumped to 42,000 tons in 1770.
 Carolina rice was popularized in France by the renowned French chefs Marie Antoine Carême and Auguste Escoffier.
-However, as a result of the abolition of slave labour, export from Carolina eventually ceased.
+However, as a result of the abolition of slave labor, export from Carolina eventually ceased.